-History (Ancient World): Students explore the ancient societies of Australia and Rome, including, why and where people settled in these locations, daily life, beliefs, values and practices.
+History (The Ancient World): Students explore the ancient societies of Australia, Rome and India; including, why and where people settled in these locations, daily life, beliefs, values and practices.
 Students develop understanding and use of historical concepts and skills, including sequencing chronology, using historical sources as evidence, identifying continuity and change, analysing causes and effect and determining historical significance.

 Geography (Water, Landforms & Landscapes): Students examine the processes that influence the characteristics of places.
 They consider spatial distributions and patterns and their implications and consider interconnections between and within places and changes resulting from these.
+Students explore the hazards and issues assocaiated wth places.